GreenBlackSky/flask_stuff/README.md

 # What do we have here?!

 Collection of personal experiments with basic backend development.
+* docker - packing app into docker containers
+* kubenetes - clustring app and all services in containers
+* tests - making use of testing in flask

 * psycopg - example of working with postgresql from python with the help of psycopg2
 * sqlalchemy - two examples of working with postgresql from python using sqlalchemy - raw queries and ORM

 * jinja2 - simple example of creating HTML pages from templates with jinja2 template engine
 * WTForms - creating and processing web forms with Flask and WTForms
 * auth - handling user authetification with flask and flask-auth